 by pressing <F2> or by the Rename button on the right border.

 If the new name of the item already exists in the database a

 will be appended to keep the internal name unique.

 Items can be deleted by the button on the right or via the context menu.
-If a certificate signed by this application is going to be removed the application will warn you once more, because you can not revoke a deleted certificate.
-Thus only delete a certificate signed by you if you never exported it.
-Certificate signing requests can be deleted when they get signed, because they are not needed anymore.
-The request can be recovered from the resulting certificate by exporting the certificate to a request.
+Certificate signing requests can be deleted when they got signed, because they are not needed anymore.
+The request can be recovered from the resulting certificate by transforming the certificate to a request.
 This is however only possible if you own the private key of the certificate.
 Multiple items may be selected to delete them all at once.

 The displayed list of items can be reduced by the search-input at the bottom right.
 It affects all tabs.
 It does not only search inside the displayed columns but the whole content of the items.
 It searches the internal name, issuer, subject, extensions, PKCS#10 attributes and token provider.